Lorinda K. Smith

 Lorinda Smith is the manager of the Treasure Valley Anatomy & Physiology Laboratories and oversees the personnel, operations, and development of all the laboratories.
 Lorinda began at TVAPL in May, 2015.
 Prior to ISU, she taught human gross anatomy, neuroanatomy and related courses to graduate professional students at University of Utah.
 She started teaching gross anatomy in 2004.

 Lorinda completed a B.S. in Biological Science at Northern Arizona University.
-She has a master’s in occupational therapy and worked in physical rehabilitation before returning to the University of Utah to complete a Master's of Philosophy, a Higher Education Teaching Specialist Designation and pursue a PhD (neural control of movement in Parkinson disease).
+She has a Master’s in Occupational Therapy and worked in physical rehabilitation before returning to the University of Utah to complete a Master's of Philosophy, a Higher Education Teaching Specialist Designation, and advanced graduate work in the neural control of movement in Parkinson's Disease.
 She has served on the American Association of Anatomists Advisory Committee for Young Anatomists and the Educational Advisory Committee, and has received several graduate student and young faculty research presentation awards for both educational and motor control research.

 Associate Laboratory Manager, Bioskills Lab Supervisor